How to buy bitcoins in the UK

 Once you're registered and verified with your exchange of choice, you'll then need to get the details for either a SEPA or international wire transfer, which you'll then have to copy into the corresponding form in your online banking account.
 SEPA is short for the single European payment area, which is an initiative to increase the efficiency of payments between people in the EU and EEA member countries.
 Not all UK bank accounts properly support this infrastructure (eg HBoS doesn't, but HSBC does).

-As for exchanges accessible to UK customers, Kraken and Bitstamp both support SEPA payments and international wire transfers, whilst BTC-e and Mt.
-Gox only accept international wire transfers.
+As for exchanges accessible to UK customers, Kraken and Bitstamp both support SEPA payments and international wire transfers, whilst BTC-e only accepts international wire transfers.
 Such transfers from UK banks are somewhat expensive – look to pay £10 or more on a transfer.
 Then again, finding a UK bank that will give you an account with SEPA transfer facility for the purpose of trading bitcoin is another trick.
 An HSBC advisor recently told me that the bank has a policy of flat refusal on giving accounts for trading bitcoin.

 The easier way